 Wildlands & Woodlands Stewardship Science

-The Wildlands & Woodlands Stewardship Science forest monitoring program was created to provide landowners in New England with an accessible approach to data collection in their woods over time.
+The Wildlands & Woodlands Stewardship Science forest monitoring program was created to provide landowners in New England with an accessible approach to data collection in their woods and fields over time.

 The Highstead landscape

 Sound land stewardship starts on our land in Redding, Connecticut.
 We encourage you to visit Highstead to experience firsthand the sustainable and beautiful impact of our intentional stewardship practices.